GATX (GATX)

 Share Repurchases

-- GATX has returned over $1.4 billion to shareholders through dividends and share repurchases in the past decade.
+- In 2025, GATX returned approximately $155 million to shareholders through a combination of dividends and share buybacks.

 Outbound Investments